ess-dive-community/essdive-leaf-gas-exchange/README.md

 ## Getting started

-[ESS-DIVE's leaf-level gas exchange reporting format guide](guide.md): <br>User guide for how to use this reporting format.
+[ESS-DIVE's leaf-level gas exchange reporting format guide](instructions.md): <br>Instructions for how to use this reporting format.

 Other documents to get started:
 - [Methods metadata template](methodsMetaTemplateV0.0.xlsx): Download spreadsheet template for recording experiment and methods metadata.